Skip to content

 Kubernetes in the Dashboard

-Our Dashboard has supported Kubernetes as a service discovery from version 7.2.0 onwards.
-You can switch to the Node page, then select a k8s namespace, and CAP will list all Services under that namespace.
-After clicking the Switch button, the Dashboard will detect whether the CAP service of that node is available.
-If it is available, it will proxy to the switched node for data viewing.
+The Dashboard has supported Kubernetes as a service discovery mechanism since version 7.2.0.
+You can navigate to the Nodes page, select a Kubernetes namespace, and CAP will list all Services within that namespace.
+After clicking the Switch button, the Dashboard will check if the CAP service of that node is available.
+If it is, the Dashboard will proxy to the switched node to display data.

 Here is a configuration example: